adri09070/OnStack/ReflectivityOnStack.package/TODO.class/README.md

 	-> do we need to replace the compiledBlock of all Closures that are in the system somewhere?
 	-> Update the method (or outer block).
-The compiledBlock is in the literals
+The compiledBlock is in the literals -> This could simplify the problem, as if we install a link in anothher closure, we do not have to change that CompiledBlock, nor the method.

 Next Step
 =========